 Reasons to buy

-The Presence Sensor is one of the smarter smart home objects for a very simple reason: resembling the Tile's wireless key finder, it's a Zigbee-enabled key fob that you can attach to or place inside a loved one's belongings and then have it trigger an alert every time they either arrive at or leave home.
+The Arrival Sensor, also listed in some places as the SmartThings Presence Sensor, is one of the smarter smart home objects for a very simple reason: resembling the Tile's wireless key finder, it's a Zigbee-enabled key fob that you can attach to or place inside a loved one's belongings and then have it trigger an alert every time they either arrive at or leave home.

-On the face of it, this sounds slightly stalkerish, but the Presence Sensor is also a little cleverer than that.
+On the face of it, this sounds slightly stalkerish, but the Arrival Sensor is also a little cleverer than that.

 It's also handy for keeping tabs on pets or elderly relatives who have a tendency to wander from home.
 If you're after one of the best smart home sensors of 2020, get this one down on your shortlist.